History of Újpest FC: 2010s

 In April 2010, Willie McStay resigned from his coaching position after six defeats in a row.

 In July 2011, the former Real Madrid and Netherlands coach Leo Beenhakker was appointed as the new sporting director of the club.

 On 5 March 2013 Jos Daerden was removed from his position after a 6–0 defeat from Paks in the 2012–13 season of the Hungarian League.
+Ujpest finished in the 9th position in the 2012–13 Nemzeti Bajnokság I.

-Újpest won their 9th Hungarian Cup on 25 May 2014 against DVTK in Budapest.
+In the 2013–14 Nemzeti Bajnokság I Újpest finished 13th.
+Despite the bad results in the league, Újpest won their 9th Hungarian Cup on 25 May 2014 against DVTK in Budapest.
 The game remains memorable due to the tense penalty shootout after a 1–1 draw.
 This success has been achieved after twelve trophyless years in the club's history.